benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-hub.md

         is prepared for productive conversations with OEMs, service providers, and the supporting industry.
       guidebooksection:
         - 'Ch.
-4: Use Cases Market Study'
+3: Use Cases and applications'
         - 'Ch.
 6: Planning Strategies On Integrating UAM Into Airports'
     - question: Has the airport master plan been updated to incorporate UAM or electrification initiatives?